 Door County is home to five state parks, 19 county parks, and a large number of local parks, nature preserves, and state natural areas offering visitors recreational opportunities from shore to shore.

 NEWPORT STATE PARK

-2,400 acres of wilderness await, offering hiking, swimming, fishing, backpack camping, ski touring and snowshoeing.
-This park features 11 miles of Lake Michigan shoreline and 30 miles of hiking trails.
-The address is 475 County NP in Ellison Bay.
+2,400 acres of wilderness await you which offer prime locations for hiking, swimming, fishing, backpack camping, cross-country skiing, and snowshoeing.
+Located in Ellison Bay, Newport State Park features 11 miles of Lake Michigan shoreline and 30 miles of hiking trails.
 Call 920-854-2500 for details.

 PENINSULA STATE PARK

 Peninsula State Park is the area's largest state park featuring 3,776 acres along the waters of Green Bay.
 Enjoy an 18-hole championship golf course, hiking and bicycle trails, a VITA course, camping, groomed ski trails, snowmobiling, sledding, swimming, and fishing.
 Take a tour of Eagle Bluff Lighthouse and the Nature Center, spend the afternoon at Nicolet Beach, climb the observation tour for a bird's eye view of your surroundings, then attend an evening performance at American Folklore Theater.
 For general park information, call 920-868-3258.
 For the Nature Center, call 920-854-5976 and to reach the golf course, call 920-854-5791.

 This 1,178-acre park features more than two miles of Green Bay shoreline.
 Located in southern Sturgeon Bay, the park offers a variety of biking trails, six miles of hiking trails, camping, groomed ski trails, snowmobiling trails, an observation tour, boat ramp, and fishing hot spots.
 For more information, call 920-746-2890.